The Voice of Jupiter Hammon

 What do Jupiter Hammon’s writings tell us about him as an educated individual surviving within the structure of enslavement?

-Born into slavery on Long Island and educated alongside his future enslaver, Jupiter Hammon (1711–ca. 1806) endured the American Revolution and witnessed the founding of a new nation.
-Through an analysis of Hammon’s own words, this virtual roundtable explored how Hammon’s religious beliefs influenced his thoughts about freedom and equality; writing and the exchange of ideas as an act of resistance; and the importance of Jupiter’s works to understanding American history and literature.
+Born into slavery on Long Island, Jupiter Hammon (1711–ca.1806) endured the American Revolution and witnessed the founding of a new nation.
+Through an analysis of Hammon’s own words, this virtual roundtable, presented in partnership with the Suffolk County Historical Society, explored Hammon’s views on freedom and religion; writing as resistance; and the importance of Hammon’s works to understanding American history and literature.